query-crew/titanium-banking/producers/user_data_wh/README.md

 # Data Producer - User
-A dummy data generator that will insert and n number of records into a remote or local database
+A dummy data generator that will insert and n number of records into a remote or local database.

 ## Installation